Colby-Frison/CS-2614/Midterm 2 review/Midterm/QuestionExplanation.md

 1  0  0  | 0  1
 1  0  1  | 0  1
 1  1  0  | 0  1
-1  1  1  | 0  1
+1  1  1  | 1  1
 ```

 ### Explanation of Outputs

 1. **For Output X**:
+   - X is connected to D₀-D₃ and D₇ through an OR gate
-   - X is 1 when abc represents 0-3 (000 to 011)
+   - X will be 1 when any of these decoder outputs is active
-   - X is 0 when abc represents 4-7 (100 to 111)
+   - This occurs when abc represents 0-3 (000 to 011) or 7 (111)
-   - This means X = NOT(A) (X is the complement of the MSB)
-   - This happens because the OR gate is connected to D₀, D₁, D₂, and D₃
+   - X will be 0 only when D₄, D₅, or D₆ is active (abc = 100, 101, or 110)

 2. **For Output Y**:
+   - Y is connected to D₄, D₅, and D₆ through a NAND gate
+   - Since the decoder only activates one output at a time, at least two inputs to the NAND gate will always be 0
+   - When any input to a NAND gate is 0, the output is 1
-   - Y is always 1 for all input combinations
+   - Therefore, Y is always 1 for all input combinations
-   - This means either:
-     * The AND gate is connected to a single decoder output that's always 1
-     * Or the AND gate has only one input connected to a constant 1
-   - Since decoder outputs can't be always 1, Y must be connected to a constant 1

 ### Key Points:
 - The decoder activates exactly one output line for each input combination
-- The OR gate for X effectively checks if the input is less than 4 (NOT A)
+- The OR gate for X produces 1 for inputs 0-3 and 7
-- The Y output is constant 1, likely due to the AND gate being connected to a constant 1
+- The NAND gate for Y always produces 1 due to decoder behavior
-- Understanding the decoder's operation is crucial for determining which outputs are active for each input combination
+- Understanding how the decoder outputs connect to the OR and NAND gates is crucial for determining the final outputs

 ## Question 5: 4-bit Arithmetic Circuit Analysis [15 marks]